AntCPLab/OpenCoral/doc/troubleshooting.rst

 Some protocols require several gigabytes of memory, and the virtual machine will crash if there is not enough RAM.
 You can reduce the memory usage for some malicious protocols with ``-B 5``.
-The memory usage for malicious protocols based on homomorphic encryption can also be reduced by using ``-T``.
-Finally, every computation thread requires separate resources, so consider reducing the number of threads with :py:func:`~Compiler.library.for_range_multithreads` and similar.
+Furthermore, every computation thread requires separate resources, so consider reducing the number of threads with :py:func:`~Compiler.library.for_range_multithreads` and similar.